 Personal illumination through the Enneagram

 It surprises many people to find they operate much of their waking hours on automatic pilot.
 So, this tool helps to put you back in the driver’s seat where you have more choices.
-At the same time, this can be emotionally challenging inner work.
-Confronting your own thought processes is taxing.
+At the same time, this can be emotionally challenging for inner work.
+Confronting your thought processes is taxing.

-Cultivate a Beginner Attitude and Always Help Others
+Cultivate a Beginner Attitude and Help Others

 Personal and Social Awareness

 Eventually, you will come full circle.
 You will begin to ask what you can give and provide others, rather than what you can get for yourself.
-Sharing and helping others will provide invaluable meaning and insight into your own progress.
+Sharing and helping others will provide invaluable meaning and insight into your progress.
 And spiritual growth accelerates within the community.
 Now you are taking others down the path with you.

 The downside is that increased awareness gives you increased a line of sight.
 Social and environmental inequities and injustices will be more clear.
-This aspect of the fearless spiritual quest may end up being the mission for your life.
+This aspect of the fearless spiritual quest may end up being the mission of your life.

 Don’t ignore the awakening of conscience.
 Don’t walk past the homeless person on the street.
 Sure, they may have secondary gain issues.
 So, instead of just giving money.
 Buy them food.
 Or, if you can other necessities.
 Carry a plastic bag with you and pick up trash that other careless people drop.
 You’ll feel better by the end of the day and you’ll spread love and compassion in a world the needs it.